Origins of a Prairie Wife Part 5

 Posted November 5, 2013 by Prairie Wife - 2 comments

-The foundation and basement floor were still intact so we decided to have that be our dance floor.
+The foundation and basement floor were still intact, so we decided to have that be our dance floor.
 The Cowboy and I spent every weekend for months shoveling out debris, with a skid steer and by hand, filling up huge dumpsters with all the trash.
-It was the perfect workout for a bride-to-be, my arms looked fabulous!
+It was the perfect workout for a bride-to-be.
+My arms looked fabulous!
 When the site was cleaned up, we painted the walls with decorations and ran an extension cord from the barn to the basement for music and lights.

-June 26th rolled around hot and threatening rain.
-We all headed out of town to the land, and began to get ready.
+June 26th rolled around with hot and threatening rain.
+We all headed out of town to the land and began to get ready.
 Our guests arrived and kept a nervous watch over the large black clouds that were gradually creeping closer and closer to us.
 As some friends, Ma and I sat in the increasingly hot tent waiting for my big moment, we noticed a slight hubbub outside.
 Because you are getting the story after the fact, I’ll let you in on the details I only found out later.

 Texas Two Steppin’ was put in charge of handing out corsages and was walking around looking for my Grandma Bea, Ma’s mother.
 When she went and asked Pa if he had seen Grandma Bea, he turned a little pale and called over Big Brother B and Big Brother T. They had been put in charge of getting her from the hotel to the wedding.
 The Cowboy noticed the unscheduled family meeting and wandered over.
-Pa “calmly” asked my brothers where Grandma Bea was, and as they looked at each other and back at him he reacted as only he could.
-His eyes bugged out and in a scarily low and controlled voice he proceeded to tell them what he thought about them both forgetting her and leaving her 30 miles away at the hotel.
+Pa “calmly” asked my brothers where Grandma Bea was, and as they looked at each other and back at him, he reacted as only he could.
+His eyes bugged out, and in a scarily low and controlled voice, he proceeded to tell them what he thought about them both forgetting her and leaving her 30 miles away at the hotel.
 It was decided that SisterinLaw2 would drive back to town and get her.
-We simply couldn’t have the wedding without her.
-The Cowboy, being a problem solver, had his buddies bring up several coolers of beer and some whiskey.
-He calmly made an announcement that the wedding would be slightly delayed, but drinks were on the house.
-The guests cast worried glances at the clouds but were more than happy to help themselves to a little pre-wedding refreshment.
-As I sat in the sauna, I mean tent, I silently thanked God that I hadn’t spent any money on gettingWedding first kiss my hair and makeup done.
+We couldn’t have the wedding without her.

 The reception had good food, great music, and plenty of whisky and beer.
 It was quite reminiscent of our first meeting in the beer tent at Frontier Days.
-The party ended at nightfall, The Cowboy and I left amidst a soft misting of raindrops (that soon turned into a torrential downpour) and I began my life as a Prairie Wife in Heels.
+The party ended at nightfall.
+The Cowboy and I left amidst a soft misting of raindrops (that soon turned into a torrential downpour), and I began my life as a Prairie Wife in Heels.

 Leave a Comment